PriX-Y/My-WEb-site/README.md

 # My-WEb-site
 Its my first in life software project.
-Write in HTML + CCS in 2026 i made more my life cv then portfolio website. i think i made it enough but maybe i add something later
+Write in HTML + CCS in 2026
+i made more my life cv then portfolio website. i think i made it enough but maybe i add something later if you click on cat there is easter egg, on site is my pc parts, program what i use and my project
 Write in Cursor
 LINK: https://share.google/3ze01aR2mZTI1hYqD